-Whether you just landed a new job or worked in your position for over a year, you might find it intimidating to negotiate a raise in pay.
-It’s tough to talk about money and ask for more.
+Whether you just landed a new job or you’ve worked in your position for over a year, you might find it intimidating to negotiate a pay raise.
+It’s tough to talk about money in the first place.
+It’s even tougher to ask for more.
 You want to make sure you are not overstepping your boundaries, or asking too much — but you also want to get paid what you deserve.

 Do Your Research

-Before a job interview or a periodic review, do some research on your position and salaries in your area.
+Before a job interview or an annual review with your manager, do some research on your position and salaries in your area.
 Start by looking at sites like Glassdoor and PayScale to see what others in your field and industry make.

 Choose the Right Time

 As the saying goes, timing is everything.
-A first interview is not an appropriate time to bring up salary and try to negotiate — let that happen further down the line.
+A first interview is not an appropriate time to bring up salary and try to negotiate.
+Let the conversation happen further down the line.

-If you’re a current employee, wait until your performance review.
+If you are currently employed, wait until your performance review.
 If you work in a non-traditional workplace or do not have regularly scheduled reviews, make it a point to schedule a meeting with your boss.

-Avoid busy times like the holidays or during stressful work events.
-Schedule a meeting ahead of time and let your boss know that you would like to chat.
+Avoid busy times like the holidays or the weeks before big projects launch.
+Schedule a meeting ahead of time and let your boss know that you would like to chat about your long-term goals.
+Giving your boss notice can help you both prepare for the type of conversation you need to have.

 Practice and Prepare